open-mmlab/mmdetection3d/docs/en/advanced_guides/datasets/kitti_det.md

       - info\['images'\]\['CAM2'\]\['cam2img'\]: Transformation matrix from camera to image with shape (4, 4).
       - info\['images'\]\['CAM2'\]\['lidar2cam'\]: Transformation matrix from lidar or depth to camera with shape (4, 4).
       - info\['images'\]\['CAM2'\]\['lidar2img'\]: Transformation matrix from lidar or depth to image with shape (4, 4).
-  - info\['lidar_points'\]: Each dict contains information of LiDAR point cloud frame.
+  - info\['lidar_points'\]: Information of point cloud captured by Lidar.
+A dict contains information of LiDAR point cloud frame.
     - info\['lidar_points'\]\['lidar_path'\]: The file path of the lidar point cloud data.
     - info\['lidar_points'\]\['num_features'\]: Number of features for each point.
     - info\['lidar_points'\]\['Tr_velo_to_cam'\]: Transformation from Velodyne coordinate to camera coordinate with shape (4, 4).
     - info\['lidar_points'\]\['Tr_imu_to_velo'\]: Transformation from IMU coordinate to Velodyne coordinate with shape (4, 4).
-  - info\['instances'\]: Each dict corresponds to annotations of one instance in this frame.
+  - info\['instances'\]: Required by object detection task.
+A list contains some dict of instance infos.
+Each dict corresponds to annotations of one instance in this frame.
     - info\['instances'\]\['bbox'\]: List of 4 numbers representing the 2D bounding box of the instance, in (x1, y1, x2, y2) order.
     - info\['instances'\]\['bbox_3d'\]: List of 7 numbers representing the 3D bounding box of the instance, in (x, y, z, w, h, l, yaw) order.
     - info\['instances'\]\['bbox_label'\]: A int indicate the 2D label of instance and the -1 indicate ignore.